Disentangling feature and lazy training in deep neural networks: Training dynamics differs in the two regimes

 \section{Training dynamics differs in the two regimes}

 The network is able to learn features in the feature-training regime, while it cannot in the lazy-training regime because the NTK is frozen.
 To quantify feature training we measure the total relative variation of the kernel at the end of training: $\abs{\Theta(w) - \Theta(w_0)} / \abs{\Theta(w_0)}$, where the norm of a kernel is defined as $\abs{\Theta(w)}^2 = \sum_{\mu,\nu\in\mr{test\ set}} \Theta(w, x_\mu, x_\nu)^2$.
 This quantity is plotted in \fref{fig:time_dynamics} \emph{(a, left)} versus $\alpha$ for several widths $h$, and versus $\sqrt{h}\alpha$ in \fref{fig:time_dynamics} \emph{(a, right)}.
 The fact that the curves collapse indicates that $\alpha\sqrt{h}$ is the parameter that controls feature training.
 In particular, the crossover $\alpha^*\sim h^{-\nicefrac{1}{2}}$ precisely corresponds to the point where the change of the kernel is of the order of the norm of the kernel at initialization.
 Moreover, in the feature-training regime we find: \be \abs{\Theta(w) - \Theta(w_0)}/\abs{\Theta(w_0)} \sim (\sqrt{h}\alpha)^{-a}, \ee with an exponent $a\approx 1.3$.
 By contrast in the lazy-training regime $\abs{\Theta(w) - \Theta(w_0)}/\abs{\Theta(w_0)} \sim 1/(\sqrt{h}\alpha)$, as expected for what concerns the dependency in $h$~\cite{jacot2019hessian,geiger2019scaling,lee2019wide}.
+In \aref{app:ReLU}, we show that for a non-smooth activation function like the ReLU there is a third intermediary regime where $\abs{\Theta(w) - \Theta(w_0)}/\abs{\Theta(w_0)} \sim \alpha^{-1/2}$.

 In \aref{app:frozen_ntk}, we show in \fref{fig:kernel_dyn} an example of the evolution of the kernel (represented by its Gram matrix).
 We also present an interesting discovery: once the network has been trained, performing kernel learning with the NTK obtained at the end essentially leads to the same generalization error.